laxmankrishnamurti/E-Commerce-Site/Learning Curve From The Project/NodeJs Error Handling/04-CustomErrorHandler/customErrorHandler.md

 If there is any error occured in the controller it will automatically catched by catch block which we have written in Promise state if the promise will get rejected.

-### <code>But, There was a problem with the asyncHandler is that it is not actually a function itself.
+### <code>But, There was a problem with the asyncHandler, is that it is not actually a function itself.
 Just watch carefully it is actually returning a Promise not a function and we know that express requires a function to run whenever route is matched.</code>

-So, when express comes with createUser controller function it will give definetly gives an error that it is not a function.
+So, when express comes with createUser controller function it will definetly gives an error that it is not a function.
 So, what is the solution.................?

 <code>SOLUTION :: Return an anonymous function to make sure express will have a function to call whenever the router will match.
 So, the asyncHandler function will look like this :- </code>